I love to travel but when I do, I know when I get home I will be wiped out by fatigue for sometimes 2-3-4 days.

-It’s been a week since I’ve been home knee still swollen.
+It’s been a week since I’ve been home knee still swollen like a grapefruit

-I did do see me ortho and had xrays.
-I had bone bruise and soft tissue swelling
+I did ho see my ortho and had xrays.
+I have a bad bone bruise and a lot of soft tissue swelling

-It’s gonna take 2-3 weeks and I hope it is back to where it was before the fall.
+It’s gonna take 4-6 at least I was told weeks and I hope it is back to where it was before the fall.

 I’ll keep you updated